 But too late: for it had spread across the internet like wildfire.

 Naturally, it immediately reminded us of all of those other wonderful times the subtitling team has popped off for a tea and left it on auto with hilarious results and thought, “why don’t we put them all in one place?”

 So we did.
 And here they are.

-A nice ‘alt-error’ for the subtitling community here, as a mix-up meant that soap dialogue was shown over footage of Donald Trump’s inauguration in January this year.
+A nice ‘alt-error’ for the subtitling community here, as a mix-up meant that soap dialogue was shown over footage of Donald Trump’s inauguration in January 2017.
 An error which seemed, somehow, extremely fitting.